-- 1.7.1 The Master Agreement term is anticipated to be for an initial five (5) years as authorized by the Board.
-At the conclusion of the five (5) year period, the County shall have the option to extend the term for five (5) additional one-year terms not to exceed, in aggregate, a maximum total master agreement term of 10 years.
-The five (5) year-to-year extensions may be exercised at the sole discretion of DPH. - 1.7.2 Notwithstanding any other provisions of this Section 1.7, any MAWO issued hereunder prior to the expiration date of the Master Agreement which has a MAWO expiration date later than the Master Agreement expiration date shall automatically extend such Master Agreement expiration date up to one hundred eighty (180) days or to the MAWO expiration date, whichever occurs earlier.
-Such extended Master Agreement expiration date for any other purpose whatsoever, including issuing new WOS, MAWOs, and/or extending any MAWOs. - 1.7.3 DPH will continuously accept SOQs throughout the duration of the Master Agreement term to qualify additional vendors and/or to allow contractors to apply for additional categories.
+1.7.1 The Master Agreement term is anticipated to be for an initial nine (9) years as authorized by the County Board.
+At the conclusion of the nine (9) year period, the County shall have the option to extend the term for five (5) additional one-year terms not to exceed, in aggregate, a maximum total master agreement term of 14 years.
+The five (5) year-to-year extensions may be exercised at the sole discretion of DPH.

+Notwithstanding any other provisions of this Section 1.7, any MAWO issued hereunder prior to the expiration date of the Master Agreement which has a MAWO expiration date later than the Master Agreement expiration date shall automatically extend such Master Agreement expiration date up to one hundred eighty (180) days or to the MAWO expiration date, whichever occurs earlier.
+Such extended Master Agreement expiration date shall apply only to such MAWO and shall not extend such date for any other purpose whatsoever, including issuing new WOS, MAWOs, and/or extending any MAWOs.

+1.7.2 DPH will continuously accept SOQs throughout the duration of the Master Agreement term to qualify additional vendors and/or to allow contractors to apply for additional categories.
 New Master Agreements or amendments to Master Agreements will become effective upon the date of execution by the Director of DPH, or designee, and shall expire at the same time as the initially executed Master Agreements.